Commercial Collection Agency Certification Program

 2. Agency must authorize CLLA, or its independent, third-party agent, to conduct an in-person, on-site visit, interview of the Key Member, and review of Agency’s main location of business.
 Additional onsite visits may also be required if there is a material change in the Agency’s ownership or operations.

 3. The Agency and its controlling owners must authorize the CLLA, or its independent, third party agent, to obtain a criminal background report on all shareholders of the company.

 4. Agency must authorize the CLLA, or its independent, third-party agent, to obtain a trade report on the Agency.

-5. Agency must fully and accurately complete and submit, on an annual basis, the CLLA Application Form for Certification, and furnish to the CLLA’s independent, third party accounting firm, the Independent Review of Trust Activities Questionnaire, which indicates that funds in the trust bank account(s) are equal to or in excess of the trust liability at the end of each quarter for the past year, along with the form and financial statements indicating same.
-Said independent, third party accounting firm shall maintain all such financial information in strict confidence and shall not share any financial information with members of the Certification Committee or the staffs of CLLA or IACC.
+5. Agency must fully and accurately complete and submit, on an annual basis, the CLLA Application Form for Certification, and furnish to the CLLA’s independent, third party CPA Auditing Firm, the Independent Review of Trust Activities Questionnaire which indicates that funds in the trust bank account(s) are equal to or in excess of the trust liability at the end of each quarter for the past year, along with the form and financial statements indicating same.
+Said independent, third-party CPA Auditing Firm shall maintain all such financial information in strict confidence and shall not share any financial information with members of the Certification Committee or the staffs of CLLA or IACC.